Alex-Hauck/mosh-nodejs-vidly/README.md

 # vidly

-This is a demo application.
+This is a demo application for Node.js.